synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ### Scan Farm Migration Job Fails

+>Note: This section applies to Software Risk Manager versions prior to 2024.9.5.

 A misconfiguration could cause a Scan Farm migration job to fail.
 The job's restartPolicy is "on-failure," so the related container gets removed, making the logs hard to grab from the command line.
 If you have something collecting generated logs on your cluster, you should be able to troubleshoot from that output.
 Otherwise, you can edit the Scan Farm chart directly by switching the restartPolicy for the job to Never.

 The Scan Farm chart does not include a helm value setting for the job's restart policy, so you have to edit the chart locally like this: